 You also might be wondering what the difference is between a data analyst and a data scientist.
 Both roles analyze and gather large datasets, but their skills and responsibilities differ immensely.

-According to the Bureau of Labor Statistics, data scientist and analyst jobs are expected to grow 31% from 2018 to 2028 (not to mention it’s one of the fastest-growing fields), making now an exciting time to learn more about each role so you can find the career path that’s right for you.
+According to the Bureau of Labor Statistics, data scientist and analyst jobs are expected to grow 36% by 2031 (not to mention it’s one of the fastest-growing fields), making now an exciting time to learn more about each role so you can find the career path that’s right for you.

 Below, we’ll go over: